 Go for neutral colours.
 This, however, is not restricted to white or beige.
-Switch your room up by adding a splash of neutral colours by selecting some varying shades like almond walls with red toned browns for the trims or even prints.
-To add to the detail, you can either pick lighter or deeper neutral colours for the trims or walls.
-A lighter colour can make the space appear spacious while shades of rust, mahogany or garnet can add to its elegance, earthiness and richness.
+Switch your room up by adding a splash of neutral colours by selecting varying shades like almond walls with red toned browns for the trims or even prints.
+You can either pick lighter or deeper neutral colours for the trims or walls to add to the detail.
+A lighter colour can make the space appear spacious, while shades of rust, mahogany or garnet can add to its elegance, earthiness and richness.

 Bold.
 Go for bright or deep colours for your safe space if it fits your personality.
-If you’re choosing colours such as orange, gold, red and purple, complement them by picking a colour from the opposite side of the colour wheel.
-For example, orange or gold on one wall and purple on the other.
-Meanwhile, you can also create a visual contrast by choosing two colours that are next to each other on the colour wheel like blue and green.
+If you’re choosing colours such as orange, gold, red and purple, complement them by picking a colour from the opposite side of the colour wheel—for example, orange or gold on one wall and purple on the other.
+Meanwhile, you can also create a visual contrast by choosing two colours next to each other on the colour wheel, like blue and green.